-A year in the Muslim calendar consists of 12 months, the duration of which alternate between 30 and 29 days.
-The last month consist of 29 days and during a leap years is extended to 30 days.
+A year in the Muslim calendar consists of 12 months, which alternate between 30 and 29 days.
+The last month consists of 29 days, and during a leap year is extended to 30 days.

 Since the calendar is based on the moon and the lunar year is shorter than the solar year, the month is not tied to the seasons, and each year they are shifting for about 11 days relative to the solar calendar.

 Generally speaking, earlier, in pre-Islamic times, the Arabs used a solar-lunar calendar, and there was a 13 month, who introduced an amendment to the solar year so that the month remained tied to the seasons.

 However, in 631 AD, the Prophet Muhammad has forbidden to add these days and the Muslim year became strictly lunar.
 Therefore, for example, the month of Ramadan, whose name in Arabic means "to burn", may happen in the winter.